Pakistani clothing

-Pakistani clothing is the traditional and modern styles of dress worn by the people of Pakistan, reflecting the country's diverse cultures, regions, and ethnic backgrounds.
-Pakistani clothes express the culture of Pakistan, the demographics of Pakistan, and cultures from Punjab, Sindh, Balochistan, Khyber Pakhtunkhwa, Gilgit-Baltistan, and Kashmir regions of the country.
-The clothing in each region and culture of Pakistan reflect weather conditions, way of living, the textiles and embroidery used and its distinctive style which gives it a unique identity among all cultures.
+Pakistani clothing is the traditional and modern styles of dress worn by the Pakistani people, reflecting their diverse cultures, regions, and ethnic backgrounds.
+Pakistani clothing expresses the culture of Pakistan.
+The clothing reflect weather conditions, way of living, the textiles and embroidery used and its distinctive style which gives it a unique identity among all cultures.

-Pakistani national dress
+National dress

-The Shalwar kameez, Achkan, Sherwani and Kurta shalwar Kameez are the national dresses of Pakistan and is worn by men and women in all five provinces of Punjab, Sindh, Balochistan, Khyber Pakhtunkhwa, and Gilgit-Baltistan in the country and in Azad Kashmir.
+The shalwar kameez, achkan, sherwani and kurta shalwar kameez are the national dresses of Pakistan worn by men and women in all regions.
 Shalwar refers to loose trousers and kameez refers to shirts.
 Since 1982, all officials working in the secretariat are required to wear the national dress.
-Each province has its own variant of salwar kameez such as Sindhi Salwar Khamis, Punjabi shalwar kameez, Pashtun shalwar kameez, and Balochi shalwar kameez.
+Each province has its own variant of salwar kameez.
 Pakistanis wear clothes ranging from exquisite colours and designs to various types of fabric such as silk, chiffon, cotton, etc.